ldv-klever/klever/docs/tutorial.rst

 ---------------------------------

-Code coverage reports demonstrate parts (lines and functions at the moment) of the target program source code and probably models that were considered during verification.
+Code coverage reports demonstrate parts (lines and functions at the moment) of the target program source code and when switching on models that were considered during verification.
-Though users can expect complete code coverage because programs are analyzed statically, actually this may be not the case due to incomplete or inaccurate environment models that make some code unreachable or due to some limitations of verification tools, e.g. they can ignore calls of functions through function pointers.
+Though users can expect complete code coverage because programs are analyzed statically, actually this may not be the case due to incomplete or inaccurate environment models that make some code unreachable or due to some limitations of verification tools, e.g. they can ignore calls of functions through function pointers.
-When users need a good or excellent completeness of verification it is necessary to study code coverage reports.
+When users need good or excellent completeness of verification it is necessary to study code coverage reports.

-There is a different semantics of code coverage for various verdicts:
+There is different semantics of code coverage for various verdicts:

 * *Unsafes* - code coverage reports show exactly those parts of the source code that correspond to error traces.
 * *Safes* - code coverage reports show all parts of the source code that the verification tool analyzed.
   You should keep in mind that there may be different reasons like specified above that prevent the verification tool from reaching complete code coverage.
-  Since Klever lacks correctness proves (currently, verification tools do not provide useful correctness proves), analysis of code coverage reports become the only tool for understanding whether *safes* are good or not.
+  Since Klever lacks correctness proofs (currently, verification tools do not provide useful correctness proofs), analysis of code coverage reports becomes the only tool for understanding whether safes are good or not.
 * *Unknowns* (*Timeouts*) - code coverage shows those parts of the target program source code that the verification tool could investigate until it was terminated after exhausting computational resources.
-  BTW, if there is no code coverage reports for timeouts, you may need to tune "soft CPU time" from *tasks.json* when creating a new job to give more time to produce them.
+  BTW, if there are no code coverage reports for timeouts, you may need to tune "soft CPU time" from *tasks.json* when creating a new job to give more time to produce them.

-By default Klever provides users with code coverage reports just for the target program source code.
+By default, Klever provides users with code coverage reports just for the target program source code.
-If one needs to inspect code coverage for various models it is necessary to start decision of the job with a custom configuration where setting "Code coverage details" should be either "C source files including models" or "All source files".
+If one needs to inspect code coverage for various models it is necessary to start the decision of the job with a custom configuration where setting "Code coverage details" should be either "C source files including models" or "All source files".
-This can result in a quite considerable overhead, so, this is not switched on always.
+This can result in quite considerable overhead, so, this is not always switched on.

 Code Coverage Reports for Unsafes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For unsafes you will see code coverage reports when analyzing corresponding error traces like in :numref:`tutorial_unsafe_code_coverage_report`.
+For unsafes, you will see code coverage reports when analyzing corresponding error traces like in :numref:`tutorial_unsafe_code_coverage_report`.
 Code coverage of a particular source file is shown on the right.
 There is a code coverage legend beneath it.